 Education is far worse today because teachers are not held accountable to give students hands-on, visual modelling via manipulatives - though, judging from my state's requirements at right, it appears that it is most certainly required.* My guess is that either we've assumed that technology is providing that or we are given the choice to neglect it.

 If the objective is to understand continuity, then the slide rule can be used to give a subtle feel for either the continuity or the closeness of values.
-It's builds an intuition, especially when connected to the active feel of the slide rule.
+It builds intuition, especially when connected to the active feel of the slide rule.
+And importantly, as we will see in examples that follow, the slide rule helps support students in the development of mental math, estimation, and number sense skills that most teachers believe to be lacking in today's students.

 Reasonableness of Solution |